-Whether it's swimming, boating, walking the dog, riding the horse or lighting fires, find all you need to know about the rules and keeping safe – and how you can help look after our beaches.
+Whether you're swimming, boating, fishing, walking the dog, riding the horse or lighting fires, find all you need to know about the rules and keeping safe – and how you can help look after our beaches.

 Did you know there are nine designated responsible camping sites along the Kāpiti Coast for campers with fully self-contained motorhomes to enjoy?

 We welcome Responsible Camping, which is all about caring for our spectacular environment as much as we do.
-We monitor our freedom camping sites and ask that campers abide by our rules and be respectful of residents and other campers, leave no trace, and help keep our communities and natural environment free from pollution and waste.
+We monitor our responsible camping sites and ask campers follow our rules and be respectful of residents and other campers.
+Please, leave no trace, and help keep our communities and natural environment free from pollution and waste.

 Pools and spas